johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-02-05-docusaurus-blogs-adding-breadcrumb-structured-data/index.md

 What you're looking at is a [blog post of mine](../2021-07-14-directory-build-props-c-sharp-9-for-all/index.md) showing up in Google search results.
 Significantly, it has a breadcrumb which I've highlighted.
 It indicates that the blog post sits under the blogs "Archive" page, which in turn sits under the home page of the site.

-This breadcrumb was driven by Structured Data that my blog surfaces.
-Structured Data is a form of metadata that is intended to be easily machine readable; and consequently helpful to search engines like Google.
+This breadcrumb was driven by structured data that my blog surfaces.
+Structured data is a form of metadata that is intended to be easily machine readable; and consequently helpful to search engines like Google.
 Now, what is a breadcrumb to Google?

 > Google Search uses breadcrumb markup in the body of a web page to categorize the information from the page in search results.

 [You can read more on breadcrumbs in the Google documentation](https://developers.google.com/search/docs/appearance/structured-data/breadcrumb).
 This post is about how to add breadcrumbs to your Docusaurus blog posts, to help Google categorise your blog posts.

-It's worth noting that what we're going to do here is add a JSON-LD Structured Data breadcrumb to the blog post.
+It's worth noting that what we're going to do here is add a JSON-LD structured data breadcrumb to the blog post.
 There's going to be no physical breadcrumb on the page itself.
 It could be nice to add a physical breadcrumb, but that's not what we're going to do here as it would not be a trivial addition.
-(As an aside, Docusaurus does use physical breadcrumbs in its documentation pages; which surface Structured Data.)
+(As an aside, Docusaurus does use physical breadcrumbs in its documentation pages; which surface structured data.)

-Docusaurus already has Structured Data support for blog posts; [in fact I had a hand in that](https://github.com/facebook/docusaurus/pull/5322).
-I like me some Structured Data 😉.
-The existing Structured Data is article / `BlogPosting` metadata.
-We're going to enrich the Structured Data for blog posts by adding a `BreadcrumbList` as well.
+Docusaurus already has structured data support for blog posts; [in fact I had a hand in that](https://github.com/facebook/docusaurus/pull/5322).
+I like me some structured data 😉.
+The existing structured data is article / `BlogPosting` metadata.
+We're going to enrich the structured data for blog posts by adding a `BreadcrumbList` as well.

-Incidentally, if you'd like to learn more about React, JSON-LD and Structured Data, I've [written about it, and done a short talk on the topic](../2021-10-15-structured-data-seo-and-react/index.md).
+Incidentally, if you'd like to learn more about React, JSON-LD and structured data, I've [written about it, and done a short talk on the topic](../2021-10-15-structured-data-seo-and-react/index.md).

 ## Adding a breadcrumb to a blog post